 The PDP is to be developed by the faculty member in collaboration with the appropriate administrator; however, administration will make every effort to accommodate faculty preferences in choice of activities.
 Successful completion of the PDP meets WAC 131-16-094 requirements for professional-technical faculty.
 For professional-technical certification requirements refer to WAC 131-16.

-All tenured full-time faculty and full-time temporary faculty with more than three years of service are required to have a five year PDP.
+All tenured full-time faculty and full-time temporary faculty are required to have a four-year PDP.

-All part-time professional-technical faculty who teach two-thirds or more of a full-time load for more than the equivalent of three quarters are required to submit a three year PDP.
-Upon completion of their three year PDP, they will transition to a five year PDP.

-All probationary track faculty and newly hired full-time professional-technical faculty will be required to submit a three year PDP.
-Upon completion of their three year PDP, they will transition to a five year PDP.
+Professional-technical faculty have an additional state requirement to submit a PDP at three and five years (WAC 131.16.092)

-The PDP may be modified by mutual agreement between the faculty member and the appropriate administrator; however, the faculty member will be required to create the PDP only once every five years.
+The PDP may be modified by mutual agreement between the faculty member and the appropriate administrator; however, the faculty member will be required to create the PDP only once every four years.
 Modifications will be included as an amendment with the original plan.